jaramll2/dealers_choice_full_stack/README.md

 ### https://jaramll2-to-read-list.herokuapp.com/

+### Bugs
+When deleting an item from the list, the list scrolls to the top.
+The delete button did not result in this behavior before styling was added.
+Need to find a way to resolve issue.

 # Build A FullStack App
 * build a simple Sequelize model and seed some data when the express application starts
 * build an express api GET route which can be used by the client to return data from your model